brewchetta/cli-covid-scraper/README.md

 You can also run with arguments of state initials, for example `bin/run ny nj`, which would post information for New York and New Jersey.

 The app will attempt to update the first time it's run each day.
 You can force an update with `update` as an argument (for example, `bin/run update`).

+You can additionally display a general overview along with specific state data by including the `general` argument.
+For example, `bin/run general ny nj` would display an overview of the USA as well as specific information for NY and NJ.